Analysis of tidal flows through the Strait of Gibraltar using Dynamic Mode Decomposition: Connections between modes and oceanographic features

-\subsection{Meanders in the Atlantic Jet}
+\subsection{Meanders in the Atlantic jet}

-Modes 11 and 16 are roughly-diurnal modes that are decaying over the duration of the simulation (Mode 16 decays at roughly twice the rate of Mode 11).
-We associate these modes with meanders in the Atlantic Jet because their velocity field at the surface is perpendicular to the mean movement of the Atlantic jet along the European Mediterranean coast, as shown in~\Cref{fig:mode11-16-surface}.
+Modes 11 and 16, with respective periods of 24.34h and 26.04h, are roughly-diurnal modes that decay over the duration of the simulation (Mode 16 decays at roughly twice the rate of Mode 11).
+While mode 11 could be harmonically related to mode 6 (as 24.34 = 2×12.12), mode 16 is unlikely a harmonic of either modes 2 or 6.
+These modes are most active at the eastern end of the Strait and within the Alboran Sea (Figure~\ref{fig:R9_1}).
+We associate Mode 11 with meanders of the Atlantic jet because its velocity and phase lines at the surface are roughly perpendicular to the direction of the mean flow along the northern coast of the Alboran Sea, as shown in Figure~\ref{fig:R10}.
+The surface velocity and phase associated with Mode 16 is more complex but still consistent with a meandering motion of the jet.
 The phase lines of each mode connect the geographical locations that simultaneously experience the peaks of the speed under each mode.
 They can be used to infer the speed of spatial propagation of the modal crest across the domain, as the travel time is exactly one period of oscillation between two isocurves of the same phase angle value.
 Parallel phase lines indicate a geographical region where the mode is propagating as a wavefront, traveling perpendicularly to the phase line.
-It can be seen in the bottom row of~\Cref{fig:mode11-16-surface} that Mode 11 captures the wavefront of the disturbance that moves across the entire length of the Atlantic Jet at a speed of about 30 km/day.
-Mode 16 on the other hand has a much more disorganized phase immediately to the east of the Strait; however, it also organizes as a traveling front further along the coast of Spain.
+From the bottom row of Figure~\ref{fig:R10} Mode 11 captures the wavefront of the disturbance that moves across the entire length of the Atlantic jet at a speed of about 30 km/day.
+Mode 16, on the other hand, has a much more disorganized phase immediately to the east of the Strait; however, it also organizes as a traveling front further along the coast of Spain.